AnmolBennett/Fruits-Vegetables-Classification/README.md

 ## 🧠 Overview
 Computer vision model built using PyTorch to classify images into fruit or vegetable categories.
 Focuses on clean code, reproducibility, and clear experiment tracking.

 ---

+## 📊 Dataset

+- Images categorized into fruit and vegetable classes
+- Dataset organized using folder-based class labels
+- Standard train/validation split
+- Basic augmentations applied (resize, normalization)

+Note: Dataset is not included in the repo due to size constraints.

+---